manuel-mauky/EasyDI/README.md

 for this class.
 There are many use cases where this can be useful:

 - There is only a factory method to get instances of this class but no constructors
-- There are no public constructor/more than one public constructors and (for some reason) you can't add the `@Inject` annotation
+- There is no public constructor or there are more than one public constructors and (for some reason) you can't add the `@Inject` annotation
-- The class is implemented with the classical Singleton design pattern.
+- The class is implemented with the [classical Singleton design pattern](https://en.wikipedia.org/wiki/Singleton_pattern#Example).
 - You need to make some configuration on the created instance before it can be used for injection.
 - When you like to use abstract classes as dependency (see next section)